bikisaikia/ardue/Building-Ardublockly.md

 The npm scripts will automatically detect and deal with the operating system different build requirements.

-At this point, if continuing with the next steps, is recommended to go back to the project root directory:
+At this point, if continuing with the next steps, it is recommended to go back to the project root directory:

 ```
 cd ../../
 ```

-## Third step: Documentation (platform independent)
+### Fourth step: Documentation (platform independent)

 Build the offline documentation by running the `build_docs.py` script from the project root directory: